JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 roundmod (generic function with 1 method)
 ```

-With this simple syntax, we are able to pass all keyword arguments to the `round` function without the necessity to define them all in the `roundmod` function
+With this simple syntax, we can pass all keyword arguments to the `round` function without defining them in the `roundmod` function.

 ```jldoctest varargs
 julia> roundmod(12.529, 5)